mwsoverdick/departomatic/README.md

 2. `wait` - The threshold for when it's too long of a time to departure to bother heading to the bus (in minutes)
 3. `go` - The threshold for when it's a prime opportunity to head to the bus (in minutes)
 4. `iffy` - The threshold for when you might risk missing the bus if you leave now (in minutes)
+5. `annoy` - Configuration of the annoy feature to send notifications to bug you to leave for the bus
+   1. `enable` - `true`/`false` to enable/disable the feature.
+   2. `rate` - The rate at which notifications should appear (in minutes).
+Defaults to 1
+   3. `start` - The start time when the app should be annoying
+   4. `stop` - The stop time when the app should no longer be annoying
+   5. (notes)
+      1. Do not include `start` or `stop` to have it annoy 24/7

 #### Thresholds Explained